berkkirtay/berk-8/README.md

 }
 ```

-**CHIP-8 Display:**
+**CHIP-8 Display and Graphics:**

+CHIP-8 uses a 4 byte long 64*32 pixel monochrome display.
+Graphics is handled
-Display is handled with a basic sprite drawing instruction (Dxyn - DRW Vx, Vy, n).
+with a basic sprite drawing instruction (Dxyn - DRW Vx, Vy, n).
+CHIP-8 has some built-in
-CHIP-8 has some built-in fontset and they are located in the first areas of main memory.
+fontset and they are located in the first areas of main memory.
+Every font requires up to
-Every font requires 5-bytes memory and new fonts cna be programmed this way.
+5-bytes memory and new fonts can be programmed this way.
+Whenever a draw instruction is
-Whenever a draw instruction is compeleted, draw flag lets the graphics device know that
+compeleted, draw flag lets the graphics device know that it can render the display.
+So,
-it can render the display.
-So, this is how display works on CHIP-8.
+this is how display works on CHIP-8.

 **CHIP-8 I/O:**